Jerusalem trip led by Shaykh Yahya Ibrahim

 - Day 5

 - Day 6

 What this trip includes:

-- Hotel accommodations per person for seven nights at Holy Land hotel in Jerusalem
+- Hotel accommodations per person for six nights at Holy Land hotel in Jerusalem

 - Breakfast in the hotel